 Icelandic turf house with hardfiskur (stockfish) being dried outside.
 Photo from Wikimedia Creative Commons.

-Not all of the food is so intimidating.
-You can also have some tasty smoked lamb known as "hangikjöt" or highly nutritious stockfish "harðfiskur."
-During the months of January and February, many of these local dishes are sold in supermarkets, in case you want to try them.
+There are plenty of Icelandic meals to enjoy, including tasty smoked lamb known as "hangikjot" or highly nutritious stockfish "hardfiskur."
+During the months of January and February, many of these local dishes are sold in supermarkets.

-You can also experience them as part of fun food and drink tours, like with this 3-hour tour traditional Icelandic food tour in Reykjavik or this small-group 3-hour food walking tour.
+Additionally, you can experience Icelandic cuisine during food and drink tours, like this traditional Icelandic food tour in Reykjavik or this small-group food walking tour.

 - Learn about Icelandic Food: The Ultimate Guide to Iceland Food Culture